-- Anchorage School District (ASD), the state’s largest, has been a national leader in social and emotional learning (SEL) for years, first embracing the model more than two decades ago.
+The state’s largest school district, Anchorage School District (ASD) has been a national leader in social and emotional learning (SEL) for years, first embracing the model more than two decades ago.
 Since then, ASD has moved SEL from the creation of standards adopted by the school board to a core way of doing business across the district.
 SEL is visible in direct instruction and the infusion of SEL strategies within instruction, respectful and safe school climates, student and staff pride in the district’s diversity, the integration of adult SEL skills into staff meetings and professional development, the modeling of SEL by the superintendent and leaders, and a decision-making process that includes students and community members.
-Thirty-eight schools now intentionally engage in systemic SEL implementation using the SEL staff survey and SEL school guide to implement schoolwide SEL, including: eight comprehensive high schools (100%), six comprehensive middle schools (60%) and 23 elementary schools (33%).
+ASD is in Year 3 of districtwide MTSS SEL/Behavior implementation, providing curriculum and strategies professional learning for K-12 site staffs on Foundations, CHAMPS, Connected & Respected, Second Step, Lions Quest, and Capturing Kids Hearts.

 SEL in Action